susjoh/E4StatsTutorials/README.md

     install_github("susjoh/E4StatsTutorials")
     library(E4StatsTutorials)

 The tutorials can be accessed by clicking "Tutorial" tab in the top right pane.

+### Troubleshooting

+If there is no Tutorial pane, try adding it by going to `Tools > Global Options... > Pane Layout` and selecting `Tutorial` for the top-left corner.

-If they do not appear, try the following:
+If the Tutorials still do not appear in the pane, try the following:

 1. Refresh the Tutorial Pane
 2. Restart R Studio